-Name of D/CSO

-Telephone No. (AOH)
+Name of D/CSO Telephone No. (AOH)

 ISM Company details:

-Name of Company
+Name of Company Company Address

-Company Address

-Telephone No.

-E-mail

-cer, who shall deputies the Designated CSO over one country code, for the following named ship(s): duties
+Telephone No. E-mail is the Deputy Company Security Officer, who and responsibility imposed by the ISPS Code shall deputies the Designated CSO over duties a for the following named ship(s):

 Name of Ship IMO Number

-(Signed) Deputy Company Security offi er Date
+(Signed) Deputy Company Security officer Date

-Company Signatory Name and position of Company Sign atory
+Company Signatory Name and position of Company Signatory